-In contrast with therapy/counseling, spiriual companioning/direction is fundamentally concerned with a person's relationship with God: with recognizing and responding to God in regular, ongoing, daily life as well as in the midst of specific issues of struggle or disorder.
+In contrast with therapy/counseling, spiritual direction/companioning is fundamentally concerned with a person's relationship with God: with recognizing and responding to God in regular, ongoing, daily life as well as in the midst of specific issues of struggle or disorder.
 Therapy is not necessarily or fundamentally concerned with a person's relationship with God.
 Problem solving is not the primary focus of spiritual direction , whereas it can be in therapy.
-A spiritual companion may refer a retreatant to counseling if appropriate.
+A spiritual director or companion may refer a retreatant to counseling if appropriate.

 Setting up Spiritual Direction at Boston College

-There are many people at Boston College who are qualified spiritual directors - laymen and women, Jesuits, and men and women in other religious orders.
-Current BC undergraduate or graduate students interested in spiritual direction can register through the link below.
-Please contact Ellen Modica at firstname.lastname@example.org or (617) 552-4665 with any questions.
+There are many people at Boston College who are qualified spiritual directors - lay people, Jesuits, and those in other religious orders.
+If you are interested in spiritual direction, please register through the link below.
+Please contact Ellen Modica at email@example.com or (617) 552-4665 with any questions.